-Many ash trees being sold in Britain have been nurtured abroad, even if the seed comes from Britain.
-The globalisation of the plant trade is one way the disease is believed to have been spread, another major theory is the spores have been naturally carried on the wind.
+Many ash trees being sold in Britain have been nurtured abroad, even if the seed originates from Britain.
+The globalisation of the plant trade is one way the disease is believed to have been spread, although another prominent theory is that the spores have been naturally carried on the wind.
 Chalara fraxinea was first sighted in Poland in 1992, and with the emergence of ash dieback in Britain the majority of Europe now suffers with the problem.

 If an ash tree has been infected by Chalara fraxinea the symptoms present themselves as dark patches on the leaves, and then small lens-shaped lesions or necrotic spots appear on the bark and stems.
 The necrotic lesions then enlarge into cankers causing wilting, dieback of shoots and branches, causing the top of the crown to die.
 The wood turns a brownish grey under the bark lesions which usually extends longitudinally past the area of bark necrosis.
 One of the easiest ways to spot a tree affected by Chalara fraxinea is the lack of branches at the crown of the tree, but retaining them around the middle.
 Determining whether the dark lesions on the tree’s leaves are a result of Chlara fraxinea can be difficult at this time of year, and one of the only ways to tell if the tree is diseased is using DNA testing rather than natural leaf fall causing the leaves to change colour.